 “Old Nazis never die.
 They merely return decades later bent on revenge,” said Nuroc, hearing their voices.
 “But I did not bring these esteemed colleagues here from their Earth.
 They merely stumbled through some portal from their world and their past.”

 “I’m a newlywed in 1957,” the Huntress said.
 “You should pay double for the interruption!”

 “Weird,” said Two-Face.
 “We all came here from different eras.
 It was 1943 for me.”

 “No matter,” said Nuroc.
 “I recognized their talents and paid them to bring you three in.
 You three were the ones who ruined my happy life as a camp commander.”

-A bald man nodded.
-“I want to pay back Wonder Woman when I return,” said Roy Dirke. (*) “You’ve given an old man renewed fire.”
+An old, bald man with a sneering expression and a hooked nose nodded.
+“I want to pay back Wonder Woman when I return,” said the scientist, whose name was Roy Dirke. (*) “You’ve given an old man renewed fire.”